ZachIsAGardner/Zeef/Perform/README.md

 # Zeef.Perform #

 ## Features ##
-* Basic dialogue and cutscene system
+* Basic dialogue and cutscene system.
-* Branches of dialogue that can lead to other branches or even other performances
+* Branches of dialogue that can lead to other Branches or even other Performances.
-* Use actions to tell characters what to do during cutscenes
+* Use Actions to tell characters what to do during cutscenes.

 ## Info ##

 ### Branch ###
-* A branch is a spurt of text boxes
+* A branch is a spurt of text boxes.
 * A branch has paths that lead to other branches.

 ### Path ###
-* A question for the user
+* A question for the user.
-* Leads to other branches
+* Leads to other branches.

-### Depenencies ###
+### References ###
-* Zeef.TwoDimensional
+* Zeef.GameManagement
 * Zeef.Menu
+* Zeef.Sound